 To protect your invention, you should first consult a software patent attorney.
 This attorney should be experienced in software patents and have all the requisite knowledge on software patents and be up to date on any relevant information and developments on such patents.
 However, before hiring a patent attorney, you should determine which features and technical improvements are most important to your software and which ones are difficult to implement.
 Your patent attorney will determine if these features are enough to file a software patent application.
 Below are some steps to guide you through the process of filing a software patent application.

 The first step in patent analysis is determining whether your claimed invention is directed towards an abstract idea.
 Abstract ideas include fundamental economic practices, mathematical ideas, and the organization of human activities.
 A mathematical idea can only be patented if at all it provides a technical effect.
 This means that the idea that existed before of a certain concept has been improved and can now do something that it could not do or perform before.
-Most business method-based software inventions are directed toward an abstract idea.
+Most business method-based software inventions are directed towards an abstract idea.
 This makes them unpatentable unless they are improved or upgraded to do or perform better or extraordinarily than the existing ideas.
 In addition to your patent application been successful, its analysis must determine whether the claimed invention is limited to a particular technology or improves another technology.
-Lastly, you must prove that your invention significantly improves the function of a computer by making it way better and worthy than what it was previously known for performing.
+An improvement means better performance or a more advanced program than the already in existence invention.
+Lastly, you must prove that your invention significantly improves the function of a computer by making it way better and worthy than what it was previously known for performing as discussed earlier.

 The USPTO has strict guidelines regarding the eligibility of software.
 The patent eligibility of software may be the biggest obstacle to receiving patent protection for your software.
+Your software must meet certain criteria for it to be patentable.
+It must meet set requirements the key one been the proficiency of solving or improving existing software.
 Moreover, software patents are often elusive, as the legal landscape changes so quickly.
 However, this trend appears to be changing for the better.
 So, if you want to get a software patent, follow the latest guidelines.
 This way, your technology will be able to stay protected for decades to come.

 Requirements of a software patent application